-Administrators Council, AC (permanent) - Advisory to the Vice President for Operations
+Administrators Council, AC (permanent) - Advisory to the Provost

 - a.
-Purpose: This council serves as a think-tank for administrators to meet as a group and discuss administrative concerns and opportunities and to advise (give feedback) to the VPO on shared governance policy proposals. - b.
+Purpose: The Administrators Council is a collaborative and representative body reporting to the Provost that advises and shares information with University Council and other administrative councils (the Deans Council and Chairs and Directors Assembly) and shared governance bodies (Faculty Senate, Staff Senate, Student Council), and is responsible for the implementation of shared governance decisions and policies among its constituents.
+In addition, the Administrators Council is also responsible for providing feedback on issues affecting administrators and their reports. - b.
 Membership: eight Administrative Representatives; three elected at large (President, Vice President/President-elect, and Secretary) and one each from Academic Affairs, Student Affairs, UITS, Operations, and University Advancements & President's Reports divisions.
 Only full-time employees with an exempt professional status and midmanagement level responsibilities and have director status or below may vote on the eight Administrative Representatives or serve as an Administrative Representative.
 The term of service is for three years. - c.
 Meetings: To be determined by Administrators Council.